INDIVIDUAL PROJECT - 2022/3

 - To enable the student to undertake an in-depth study of a topic which interests him/her and that is relevant to their degree programme and future career.

-- To allow scope for students to demonstrate initiative, perseverance and common sense.
+- To allow scope for students to demonstrate initiative, sound judgement and critical thought

 - To encourage students to develop a critical appreciation of a topic and its broader context.

-- To give students the opportunity to write a detailed, professional, report within a fixed page limit, that sets out the aims, objectives, details and conclusions of the work undertaken.
+- To give students the opportunity to write a detailed, concise, and professional report, that sets out the aims, objectives, method, results and conclusions of the work undertaken.